-We present the first security analysis of CTKD and identify novel standard-compliant and cross-transport issues and attacks against BT and BLE.
+In this work, we We present the first security analyses analysis of CTKD and identify novel standard-compliant and cross-transport issues and attacks against BT and BLE.
 Our attacks show that CTKD enables an attacker to cross the security boundary between BT and BLE.
-In contrast to previously published attacks on the individual BT and BLE transports, our attacks on CTKD do not require the attacker to be present during pairing or secure session establishment.
-As a result, our attacks have lower requirements for the attacker while still allowing to break BT and BLE security guarantees.
+These wireless transports have different security architectures and threat models.
+Despite this fact, the Bluetooth standard does not include CTKD in the In contrast to previously published attacks on the individual BT and BLE transports, our attacks on CTKD do not require the attacker to be present during pairing or secure session establishment.
+As a result, our attacks have lower requirements for the attacker while still allowing to break BT and BLE threat models and the security implications of CTKD are not well understoodsecurity guarantees.

-We identify five cross-transport issues related to roles (CTI 1), "Secure Connections" (CTI 2), association (CTI 3), key overwrite (CTI 4), and pairing states (CTI 5).
-Based on those issues, we develop attacks against BT and BLE enabling impersonations, traffic manipulation, and malicious session establishment.
+We identify five cross-transport issues related to roles (CTI 1), "Secure Connections" , association, device states, and key overwrite .
+Using the (CTI 2), association (CTI 3), key overwrite (CTI 4), and pairing states (CTI 5).
+Based on those issues, we design and implement novel cross-transport develop attacks against BT and BLE enabling impersonation mersonations, traffic manipulation, and malicious session establishment.
+Our standard-compliant attacks exploit BT and BLE just by targeting one of the two.
 We name our attacks BLUR attacks as they blur the security boundary between BT and BLE.

 We provide and discuss a low-cost implementation of the BLUR attacks using off-the-shelf hardware and open-source software.
-To demonstrate that our attacks are practical, we successfully exploit 13 devices from different hardware and software manufacturers.
-Our devices range across all the Bluetooth versions supporting CTKD (e.g., versions greater or equal to 4.2) and also a version of Bluetooth 4.1 with backported CTKD features.
+To demonstrate that our attacks are practical, we use our implementation to successfully attack successfully exploit 13 devices from different hardware and software manufacturers.
+Our devices range across all the Bluetooth versions supporting CTKD (version e.g., versions greater or equal to 4.2) and also a version of Bluetooth 4.1 - As the BLUR attacks are standard compliant, all devices supporting CTKD are potentially vulnerable with backported CTKD features.